jackdbd/personal-website/scripts/hacker-news/README.md

   -q 'hacker-news-jobs.sql'
 ```

-You can trigger a GitHub workflow manually using the GitHub CLI:
+You can trigger [this GitHub workflow](../../.github/workflows/hn-links-to-telegram.yaml) manually using the GitHub CLI:

 ```sh
 gh workflow run "Hacker News links to Telegram"